adbyerly/prospectivity_model/README.md

-# Prospectivity_model
+# Prospectivity Model
 ## data analytics model for mineral prospectivity

 # ------- CURRENT STATE --------
 - This project is very much a work-in-progress
 - I have loaded data, cleaned, and started exploratory data analysis
-- The end goals will likely continue to evolve as I dig deeper into the data
+- The end goals will likely evolve as I dig deeper into the data

 # -------- GUIDING QUESTIONS --------